schultjw/03_Queue_Lab/README.md

 8. Working, based on the logic from the book and the fact that I had all successful tests I'm fairly certain this is correct.

 #### 2. If we did a Stack instead of a Queue, which of the private methods and variables would we need to keep, and which could we get rid of?
 Explain your answer.
+We could get rid of the front variable and backingArraySize variable, we would only need a variable to hold the number of items in the stack.
+We need to keep the methods add, remove, and grow because we still need to be able to push to the stack, pop the stack, and resize the stack as needed.

-#### 3. What is one question that confused you about this excercise, or one piece of advice you would share with students next semester?
+#### 3. What is one question that confused you about this exercise, or one piece of advice you would share with students next semester?
+Most of my confusion from this exercise did not stem from the logic or difficulty of the problems; I spent most of my time figuring out C++ syntax and correcting syntactic issues.
+The exceptions were a bit confusing and the grow() method was the most difficult.
+As always the best advice is to start the homework early.
 #### 4. In Java you might write "class ArrayQueue extends Queue" ... how do you write the same thing in C++?

 #### 5. What is the purpose of "templates" in C++?